New World Computing: Heroes of Might and Magic

-In 1990, New World Computing released King's Bounty, a turn-based tactical role-playing game, for the Apple II, MS-DOS, classic Mac OS, the Commodore 64, and the Amiga.
+In 1990, New World Computing released King's Bounty, a turn-based tactical role-playing game, for the Apple II, MS-DOS, Mac, Commodore 64, and Amiga.
 The game, designed by New World co-founder Jon Van Caneghem, was subsequently modified to include real-time elements and ported to the Sega Mega Drive video game console.
 Four years later, New World would revisit the basic mechanics of the home-computer versions of King's Bounty with Heroes of Might and Magic: A Strategic Quest, released for MS-DOS.
 In 1996, an enhanced version of the game was released for Windows 95.

 Following the success of the first Heroes game, New World released Heroes of Might and Magic II for Windows 95 and the classic Mac OS.
 An expansion pack, entitled The Price of Loyalty was designed by Cyberlore Studios and released by New World Computing in 1997 for Windows 95 only.
 The combined game and its expansion were subsequently re-released together as Heroes of Might and Magic II Gold.

 In 1999, Heroes of Might and Magic III was released for Windows and the classic Mac OS.
 The Windows release was quickly followed by the Armageddon's Blade expansion pack later that year and The Shadow of Death expansion pack in early 2000.
 Neither of the two expansion packs were released separately for Mac OS, although an omnibus release, entitled Heroes of Might and Magic III Complete was released for both Windows and Mac OS shortly thereafter.
 Loki Software produced a Linux port of the original Heroes III in 2000, but neither of the two expansions were made available.